TerrenceHung/CSCD27-F16/labs/04/README.md

-# CSCD27 Lab 4: Hash extension attack
+# CSCD27 Lab 4: Hash-length Extension

 The use of secure hash functions such as MD5 or SHA to protect the integrity of messages and documents is widespread; however, in many situations, these hash functions fail to provide adequate security protection.
 Intuitively, we want a construct that behaves like a pseudo-random function, and unfortunately, secure hash functions do not behave that way.